jeanfrancoisgratton/stubber/README.md

 Tool to create the directory structure to build and package a GO software using my current CI-CD infra.
 <br><br>

+*A note about this file* : for some weird reason, I can edit this file many times over, with trivial changes, and the Markdown rendering would break, then another trivial change and the rendering is OK, and so on.
+Apologies for that, but I won't waste time on cosmetic issues like that.
 ____

 <H2>How does it work</H2>